 - Locate the Settings button and tap on it to reveal the “+” button in the upper right-hand corner.

-- Next, enter the person you would like to have as a shared user’s email.
+- Next, enter the email of the person you would like to have as a shared user.

 - “Assign the Role” you want that shared user to have with your Ring account.

 - Hit the “Send Invite” button.
-All you have to do now is just wait for them to accept it and create their own Ring account.
+Now, all you have to do is just wait for them to accept it and create their own Ring account.

 If you wish to remove a friend or family member who you no longer feel should be a shared user on your Ring account, all you have to do is: